jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 Show:

-   - each group of alternatives
-   - the alternative they use
+   - each alternative name
    - in which mode they are (manual / auto)
+   - the alternative path they're linked to

 ##
 ##